 This course will give you the training and expertise to work within one of the many exciting areas of the media broadcast industries.
 You will develop a variety of skills that will enhance your employability, including skills in:

-- Communication - students have taken careers within galleries and audio installation.
+- Communication - You have taken careers within radio stations, galleries and audio installation.